akis19/akis19/README.md

 ### Hi there 👋

-I am Akis, a student from Greeceinterested in many different things like soldering, modding consoles and lurking on discord servers.
+I am Akis, a student from Greece interested in many different things like soldering, modding consoles and lurking on discord servers.
 I am now designing 2 PCBs that would help in SD modding Wii minis as well as trying to make a discord bot to help people hack their Wiis with the most up to date info at their disposal.

 Some stuff that I use: